neuralmagic/docs/docs/source/faqs.md

 ## Benchmarking FAQs

-**What is the average estimated savings for users??**

-We use CPUS and they are cheaper and more readily accessible than hardware accelerators.
-While savings will vary on the use case and business outcomes, we encourage you to benchmark our models to and measure cost savings for your specific use case.

 **Do you have benchmarks to compare and contrast?**

 Yes.
 Check out our [benchmark demo video](https://neuralmagic.com/blog/neural-magic-demo/) or [contact us](https://neuralmagic.com/contact/) to discuss your particular performance requirements.
 If you’d rather observe performance for yourself, [head over to the Neural Magic GitHub repo](https://github.com/neuralmagic) to check out our tools and generate your own benchmarks in your environment.